 - Electrolyte disturbances

-- Avoidance behavior of work or social eating
+- Avoidance behavior related to social eating

 - Dehydration